-Center for Students with Disabilities
+Center for Students with Disabilities D119, 925-6266; TTY 397-7600

-D119, extension 6266; TTY 397-7600 Monday-Friday 8:00 am-4:30 pm\ (Evenings by appointment)
+(Evenings by appointment)

-The Center for Students with Disabilities provides support services for students who are Deaf/hard of hearing, learning disabled, blind, visually impaired or orthopedically impaired.
+The Center for Students with Disabilities provides support services for students who are Deaf/hard of hearing, learning disabled, blind, visually impaired or physically disabled.

 New students should make an appointment for an intake interview to receive an orientation to Harper College and the CSD office.
-Support services such as interpreting, tutoring and notetaking will be explained, and students can make arrangements for specialized testing, audio recorded textbooks or the use of adaptive equipment.
+Support services such as interpreting, tutoring and note-taking will be explained, and students can make arrangements for specialized testing, audio recorded textbooks or the use of adaptive equipment.
 Counseling and advising are also available.

-Students requesting any of the CSD services must submit a copy of their course registration form to D119 one week prior to the beginning of the semester.
+Students requesting any of the CSD services must submit a copy of their course registration form to DI19 one week prior to the beginning of the semester.